 You might need to edit instance configurations under the following circumstances:

-After you upgrade to or install Elastic Cloud Enterprise 2.0 or later and have tagged your allocators, to indicate how you want to use these tagged allocators.
-You should edit at least some of the default instance configurations that are used by the hot-warm hardware profile, so that ECE knows where to send incoming hot data and how to curate indices for warm data.
+After you upgrade to or install Elastic Cloud Enterprise 2.0 or later and have tagged your allocators, t o indicate how you want to use these tagged allocators.
+You should edit at least some of the default instance configurations that are used by the hot-warm deployment template, so that ECE knows where to send incoming hot data and how to curate indices for warm data.
 At a minimum, this means editing the

 data.highstorageinstance configurations, but we also recommend that you edit the

 - If tagged allocators in your ECE installation are not being used as expected when you create or change deployments.
 Editing an instance configuration affects all deployments that depend on it, and tagged allocators that do not get matched by an instance configuration will not be used.
 If this happens, you can edit your instance configurations to create less restrictive queries.

 If you edit instance configurations, so that they match fewer allocators, instances of the Elastic Stack that were previously matched to those allocators might be relocated.
 Keep this in mind when making queries more restrictive.

 To edit an instance configuration in the UI:

 - Log into the Cloud UI.

 - Select the Instance configurations tab to see the default instance configurations that ship with ECE.